status-im/thundercloud/README.md

 ## Contributing

 Please consider contributing PRs, we'd love the help!
+There's only one condition: please try to keep the dependencies to a minimum of minimums, and do NOT use something that needs [node-gyp](https://github.com/nodejs/node-gyp/issues/809).

 ## License